 This report asks for information on the diversity of the cast and crew.
-Employees generally have the option of providing this information on their start paperwork, but if the payroll service does not ask for this information, it is your responsibility to include an ethnicity question on the deal memo or on a separate form.
-It is important to explain to the employee that this question is being asked because your production is participating in the California Film & Television Tax Credit Program 3.0, and that it is a requirement of the program, although answering the question is optional.

-We require the ethnicity and gender statistics of all employees whether their salaries are qualified or non-qualified (see the charts below for details).
+Employees generally have the option of providing this information on their start paperwork, but if the payroll service does not ask for this information, it is the responsibility of the production to include ethnicity and gender questions on the deal memo or on a separate form.
+It is important to explain to the employee that this question is being asked because the production is participating in the California Soundstage Filming Tax Credit Program, and that it is a requirement of the program, although answering the question is optional.
+We require the ethnicity and gender statistics of all employees whether their salaries are qualified or non-qualified (see the chart below for details).